sasajo/polyapi-java/README.md

 These features will be added in the future releases.

 ## Changelog
+### v0.7.2
+- Made JacksonJSonParser extend ObjectMapper instead of using it.
+- Made response from server on errors be displayed under debug log instead of info.
 ### v0.7.1
 - Fixed bug about having duplicate schema types with the same name.
 - Improved minor code issues.